10 Best Wineries in Marlborough© MarlboroughNZ

 6. Wither Hills

-One of the closest vineyards to Blenheim, Wither Hills has a superb cellar door offering a relaxed and casual atmosphere.
-The winery is open for winery tours, blending experience and private tastings.
+One of the closest vineyards to Blenheim, Wither Hills offers a superb cellar door experience with a relaxed and casual atmosphere.
+The winery is open daily for lunch and wine tastings, with dinner available on Friday and Saturday evenings.

 MarlboroughNZ.com© MarlboroughNZ.com